 Truss and Starmer lead tributes to Sir David Amess on anniversary of his murder

-The veteran MP was stabbed during a constituency surgery at Belfairs Methodist Church in Leigh-on-Sea, Essex, on October 15 last year.
+The veteran MP was stabbed during a constituency surgery at Belfairs Methodist Church in Leigh-on-Sea, Essex, last October 15.

 Liz Truss and Sir Keir Starmer have led tributes to Sir David Amess on the first anniversary of his murder.

-Sir David, who was an MP for nearly 40 years, was stabbed during a constituency surgery at Belfairs Methodist Church in Leigh-on-Sea, Essex, on October 15, 2021.
+Sir David, who was an MP for nearly 40 years, was stabbed during a constituency surgery at Belfairs Methodist Church in Leigh-on-Sea, Essex, last October 15.

-He is survived by his wife Lady Julia Amess and their three children.
+He was survived by his wife Lady Julia Amess and their three children.

-Tributes for Sir David have been pouring in to mark one year since his murder.
+Tributes for Sir David have been pouring in to mark one year since his death.

-Southend-on-Sea Council announced that a tree will be planted in the city in memory of the veteran Conservative MP, who represented Southend West.
+And a tree was planted in Southend-on-Sea in memory of the veteran Conservative MP, who represented Southend West.

 The Prime Minister tweeted a statement along with Sir David’s parliamentary portrait on Saturday morning.